oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/01-prepare-setup/01-prepare-setup.md

 ## Introduction
 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
 This workshop requires a compute instance and a Virtual Cloud Network (VCN).

-*Estimated Lab Time:* 15 minutes
+*Estimated Lab Time:* 30 minutes

 ### Objectives
--   Download ORM stack
+-   Download WCC RFP Resources
--   Configure an existing Virtual Cloud Network (VCN)
+-   Prepare tenancy for setting up WCC Marketplace instance, including VCN and Database

 ### Prerequisites

 This lab assumes you have:
-- An Oracle Paid Cloud account to create DB System and WCC Marketplace instance
+- An Oracle Paid Cloud account - *to create DB System and WCC Marketplace instance*
 - SSH Keys (optional)

 ## Task 1: Download WCC RFP Resources zip file